A Bayesian factor analysis model for non-randomised staggered designs: Evaluation of the peers intervention

 \section{Evaluation of the peers intervention}

-We evaluate the effect of the peers intervention on case-finding of DDA eligible HCV patients using the methods introduced in the preceding section.
+We now evaluate the effect of the peers intervention on case-finding of DAA-eligible individuals using the methods introduced in the preceding section.
 In Section \ref{subsec:implementation_details}, we lay out the implementation details.
 Results are presented and discussed in Section \ref{subsec:results}.